 Keeping you informed of how SHIFT NC is leading North Carolina to improve adolescent and young adult sexual health.
 Sign up now to receive our Beyond "The Talk" newsletter!

-Look Inside our Winter 2017 issue!
+Look Inside our Holiday 2017 issue!

 Browse through past editions of our quarterly newsletter.

 Thank you for your interest in SHIFT NC and how we are helping young people grow up healthy.

 The end of the year is a time to celebrate accomplishments, take stock of our progress, and share why WE NEED YOU to help keep the momentum going.